-The anticipated military buildup on island will have a significant impact on educational and training opportunities at the College because of expansion requirements that will require workforce training and development needs for service members and dependents, as well to potential local workforce needs.
+The anticipated military buildup on island will have a significant impact on educational and training opportunities at the college because of expansion requirements that will have to respond to the needs of service members and dependents, as well to as potential workforce needs.
 Anticipated impact areas include healthcare, safety, transportation, utilities, education, childcare, housing, and other quality of life support activities.
-The impact of the buildup on the Chamorro culture is a subject of ongoing community debate and discussion, which has given rise to a resurgence of critical interest in the Chamorro language and culture9.
+Its cultural impact on the Chamorro culture is a subject of ongoing community debate and discussion, which has given rise to a resurgence of critical interest in Chamorro language and culture9.
 Thousands of trained individuals will be needed to complete more than \$10 billion in direct or indirect construction projects over the next several years.
-The mandate to train Guam's population has recently been strengthened by the federal government's decision not to approve new H2B visa applications, which have been used by Guam to secure skilled workers with needed expertise from countries outside of the United States such as the Philippines, China, and Korea.
-This issue has significant ramifications for the college's mission and hence this critical topic of H2B workers will reemerge later in the Quality Focus Essay (QFE) component of this ISER.
+The mandate to train Guam's population has recently been strengthened by the federal government's decision not to approve new H2B visa applications, which have been used by Guam to secure skilled workers with needed expertise, from countries outside of the United States, such as the Philippines, China, and Korea.
+This issue has significant ramifications on the college's mission and hence this critical topic of H2B workers will re-emerge later in the Quality Focus Essay (QFE) component of this ISER.

-7 As part of the military realignment plan in the Pacific, the relocation of the Marines is a result of a US-Japan agreement more than a decade ago to ease the presence of US military personnel in Okinawa by moving some of them to various locations such as Hawaii, Australia, and Guam.
+As part of the military realignment plan in the Pacific, the relocation of the Marines is a result of a US-Japan agreement more than a decade ago to ease the presence of US military personnel in Okinawa by moving some of them to various locations such as Hawaii, Australia, and Guam.

-8 https://factfinder.census.gov/faces/tableservices/jsf/pages/productview.xhtml?pid=DEC_10_GUSF_P3&prodType=table
+8https://factfinder.census.gov/faces/tableservices/jsf/pages/productview.xhtml?pid=DEC_10_GUSF_P3&prodType=table